cypress-io/cypress/docs/source/guides/references/known-issues.md

 **Workaround**

-Sit tight, comment on the issue so we know you care about this support, and be patient.
+Sit tight, {% issue 136 'comment on the issue' %} so we know you care about this support, and be patient.

 ## OAuth